vatshal-basdeo-cko/CP-TestPilot-AI/docs/EXPERIMENT_OUTCOME_TESTPILOT.md

 ---

 ## ✨ Conclusions
 The experiment confirms that a RAG-based approach is highly effective for automating the "human-in-the-middle" step of API testing.
-The modular Python/Go/C# architecture provided the necessary stability for complex request synthesis.
+The modular **Go-based architecture** provided the necessary stability for complex request synthesis.

 ### Highlights
 -   **Speed**: Moving from minutes to seconds per test drastically improves developer velocity.